LinkedInLearning/learning-java-swing-2729221/README.md

 # Learning Java Swing
-This is the repository for the LinkedIn Learning course Learning Java Swing.
+This is the repository for the LinkedIn Learning course Learning Java Swing .
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+Discover how to use Swing—a graphical user interface (GUI) builder for Java applications—to create a GUI in Java.
+In this course, Peggy Fisher helps to familiarize you with the basics of Swing, and shares what you need to know to create a GUI in Java.
+She discusses fundamental concepts, such as MVC architecture and using a WYSIWYG editor.
+In addition, she covers containers, Swing components, layouts, and handling events—which occur when a user interacts with the interface.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions